3 injured after driver slams into Durham County ambulance

 DURHAM (WTVD) --Three people are injured following a multi-vehicle crash in Durham early Monday morning.

-Police said a Durham County ambulance was on its way to a call when a driver slammed into it, causing it to flip on its side.
+Shortly after 3:15 a.m., police said a Durham County ambulance was on its way to a call when a Nissan Pathfinder crossed the center line and slammed into it head-on, causing it to flip on its side.

-The crash happened on South Street at University Drive.
+The crash happened on Lakewood Avenue and University Drive.

 Stay on top of breaking news stories with the ABC11 News App